cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 number to permit soft forks, but they are treated as version 2 transactions by current software.)

-Dash Core 0.13.0 (protocol version 70213) introduced transaction version 3 as part of the [DIP2 - Special Transactions](https://github.com/dashpay/dips/blob/master/dip-0002.md)
+Lifetioncoin Core 0.13.0 (protocol version 70213) introduced transaction version 3 as part of the [DIP2 - Special Transactions](https://github.com/dashpay/dips/blob/master/dip-0002.md)
  implementation.
 Details of the changes introduced by this feature and currently implemented special transactions can be found in the